-Since stress is very individual, what works for one person may not work for another.
+Since stress is very individual, what works for you may not work for your friend.
 That’s why it’s helpful to know different ways to relax.
 Try one; if it doesn’t work for you, pick another.
-Here’s to a healthy, relaxed, stress-free (well, as stress free as is normal!) year ahead.
+Here’s to a healthy, relaxed, stress-free (well, as stress-free as is normal!) year ahead.

 1. Start To Exercise